kieranlavelle/interview-project/README.md

 One of the downsides of normalising the data is it makes it harder to select/join together all the attributes of an entity.
 Our ORM is able to help with this by allowing us to describe how our tables relate to each other through the use of [relationships](https://docs.sqlalchemy.org/en/14/orm/relationships.html).
 This then gives it all the information it needs to perform these joins for us.

 ## Pagination
-For the aggregation endpoints in the service (`/v1_0/service-providers`, `/v1_0/service-providers/recommend`) it is possible to paginate the results set as a large amount of results can theoretically be returned.
-In both cases a consistent pagination interface is enabled though the user of query peramiters on the endpoints.
+For the aggregation endpoints in the service (`/v1_0/service-providers`, `/v1_0/service-providers/recommend`) it is possible to paginate the results set as a large number of results can theoretically be returned.
+In both cases, a consistent pagination interface is enabled through the use of query parameters on the endpoints.
 A user can use the query params `page` & `page_size` to paginate the result set.

 ## Versioning
 The API is versioned using [fastapi-versioning](https://github.com/DeanWay/fastapi-versioning).
 The motivation around this was to make it trivial to produce a new version of an endpoint.
 All we'd need to do is duplicate the old version of the endpoint, alter the code in the endpoint handler and increment the `@version(1, 0)` decorator.
 The increment would depend on the change.
-The specific library was chosen as it works seemlessly with FastAPI.
+The specific library was chosen as it works seamlessly with FastAPI.

 ## Logging & Structlog
 [Structlog](https://www.structlog.org/en/stable/) was chosen as the logging package of choice for the service as it's a stable, mature logging library & standard that can grow with the service.
-It's also possible for us to build middleware into the FastAPI application that will add thing's like `user-id` into the logging context so we can see the user who perfomed the action associated with each log event.
+It's also possible for us to build middleware into the FastAPI application that will add thing's like `user-id` into the logging context so we can see the user who performed the action associated with each log event.

 ## Deviations from the Spec & Motivations for doing so.
-*At certain points in the code base I have deviated from the specification outlined in the document for the take home technical test.
+*At certain points in the code base, I have deviated from the specification outlined in the document for the take-home technical test.
 Below, I'll highlight the changes and justify them.*

 ### Alteration of the response format.
-The spec document gives a view centric example of what a service provider might look like.
-This is `#view 1` in the json snippet below.
-While there would be nothing wrong with creating an endpoint with a specific view in mind, or anything wrong with this exact payload, I considered it a better option to create a response format that could be easily consumed by other API's or a front-end.
-This way, the display format of the data is the consumers responsibility instead of the APIs.
+The spec document gives a view-centric example of what a service provider might look like.
+This is `#view 1` in the JSON snippet below.
+While there would be nothing wrong with creating an endpoint with a specific view in mind, or anything wrong with this exact payload, I considered it a better option to create a response format that could be easily consumed by other APIs or a front-end.
+This way, the display format of the data is the consumer's responsibility instead of the APIs.

 `#view 2` Show's the response format I settled on for the `ServiceProviderSchema`, which forms the basis of most of the responses over the API.
 The major changes are:
-1. `Cost` has became `cost_in_pence` and is now an integer value.
-Formatting this value has became the responsibility of the front end.
+1. `Cost` has become `cost_in_pence` and is now an integer value.
+Formatting this value has become the responsibility of the front end.
-2. `Reviews Rating` has became `review_rating`, which is now a floating point number.
+2. `Reviews Rating` has become `review_rating`, which is now a floating point number.
 3. `Availability` has not really changed.
-It's format has just been clarified.
+Its format has just been clarified.

 `#view 1`